 Now that school holidays are upon us, money can get a little tight.
 Here are some suggestions to make a little extra dough to help make ends meet.

-7. Freelance.
+- Freelance.
 Technology has opened up a world of opportunities and people will pay good money for your expertise.
 Perhaps you are a grammar nazi that could be hired for proofreading and editing, or you dabble in photography in your spare time and could help others out with Photoshop.
 Get on Upwork or Fiverr and sell your skills.
+Or you could try the new kid on the block, Airtasker, which could have you making $$ for something as simple as making a delivery.
 You don’t have to be an expert and you could end up make a pretty penny on the side to subsidise those slow weeks of teaching.

 - Sell your stuff.Sort through your garage, your shed and your cupboards.
 No doubt you will have something hoarded away, not getting used, that someone else will be willing to pay for.
 That food processor you never use.
 That dusty surfboard still waiting for the “perfect” conditions.
 That expensive outfit that you didn’t end up wearing to the wedding.
 Sell it all on Gumtree, Ebay or one of those many Facebook Garage sale groups going around.
 You will sleep a little easier knowing that not only have you helped contribute to the finances, but the feeling of decluttering can be oh, so cleansing!

 - Mystery Shopper.Most of us love shopping, right?
 Why not get paid for it?!
 There are plenty of companies out there paying $15-$80 per assignment.
 If you are frequenting the shops anyway or hanging out online, might be worth your while!
 There are plenty of companies that offer both in store and online options.